Bachelor of Visual Arts

 You can provide up to ten (10) examples in the following ways:

-- Actual examples of your work at one of our Portfolio Days
+- Physical examples of your work at one of our Portfolio Days

 - Digital photographs of your work (JPG or PDF), page layouts, illustrations, digital photography (JPG or PDF).
 Individual files should be less than 1MB for each image or, if you make a PDF with multiple images, it should be less than 10MB

 - Website or other dedicated site such as a Vimeo channel (please provide the site address/es in a Word or PDF document)

 - Excerpts of film, animation or digital video work (.MOV).
 Make sure each film is less than 10MB

 If you are unable to attend a Portfolio Day and are submitting your portfolio electronically instead, please compile 10 images of your work into a single Word or PDF file.
 Images should be 72dpi.
 If your work includes video and sound you can also submit a selection of sequences compiled into a showreel and saved in MOV format.
 The maximum file size for uploading your portfolio is 10MB.